epfllibrary/zotero-course/08-advanced-features.md

 ![](https://i.imgur.com/JL0Wbvp.png)

-Username and password are the same as you used to create your SWITCHdrive account
+6. Enter your username and password.
+They are the same you used to create your SWITCHdrive account

-6. Verify the link with the server by clicking the dedicated button
+7. Verify the link with the server by clicking the dedicated button

 Synchronisation is now handled through SWITCHdrive.